memospot/memospot.github.io/Writerside/topics/Updating-Memos.md

 ### Script-aided procedure {collapsible="true" default-state="collapsed"}

+For convenience, there are server updater-scripts with auto-backup capabilities.

 #### Windows

-For convenience, there's an automatic server updater-script with auto-backup capabilities.

 Open PowerShell and run the following command: